OpenTRFoundation/cuttlecat/README.md

 The options marked as `No` in the `Persisted` column will always be used from the environment variables.

-The output will be written to the `./data/focus-project-search` directory.

 To start the process with defaults but with a short search date range:

 ```shell